MarkoPoloResearchLab/file_sync/README.md

 * Ignoring extra directories/files like `.obsidian` or `node_modules`
 * Optional backup of conflicting files before merging

-Tested for syncing two Obsidian vaults across directories, but works for any two folders.
+Designed for syncing any two directories without assumptions about their contents.

 ---